Homage to the film "Rite of Love and Death" (a.k.a. "Yukoku") by Yukio Mishima

 It has been shown in competition at the 43rd Sitges International Film Festival, the world's foremost festival of fantasy films, October 7-17, 2010, in Sitges, Spain.

 The film was shown on December 1, 2010, at Landmark Shattuck Cinemas in Berkeley (together with Yukio Mishima's film "Rite of Love and Death").
-Links to the extensive media coverage of this event are given below.
+Links to the media coverage of this event are given below.

 On July 13, 2011, the film was shown at the conference Cultura con 'M' de Matematicos in Bilbao, Spain.